 The foundations for the Certosa di Pavia [aka the Carthusian Monastery of Pavia] were laid in 1396.
 Over the centuries patrons came and went, but enough money flowed to the monastery to create what I think is the finest building in the world.
-What makes it my favorite is not only the architecture [the marble facade is considered by many to be the most beautiful monument in Italy], the frescoes in the church and the monks cells around the Great Cloister.
-It is also the sense of tranquility that pervades the entire monastery.
+What makes it my favourite is not only the architecture [the marble facade is considered by many to be the most beautiful monument in Italy], the frescoes in the church and the monks cells around the Great Cloister.
+It is also the sense of tranquillity that pervades the entire monastery.

 |The Grand Cloister with the church in the background|

 |The Small Cloister|

 |The lavabo where the monks could wash their hands|

 The Certosa consist of both the superbly decorated church and the cells of the monks which are situated around the Grand Cloister.
 The Carthusians were hermits.
 They worked in the fields and prayed together, but otherwise kept to their individual cells.
 These cells are really individual houses.
 Each has a cellar, two rooms downstairs and two rooms upstairs.
 Each house has its own walled garden where the monks could pray [and contemplate their good fortune].